-Submit requests for a Course Reserves purchase to the Acquisitions Department.
-Please request items at least four weeks before they are needed.
+Submit requests for a Course Reserves purchase to the Acquisitions Department at least four weeks before they are needed.

-- Please Note: Personal books, videos, DVDs, CDs or photocopied materials are often damaged by heavy use, sometimes stolen or not returned.
-The Library makes a reasonable effort to protect all materials in its possession,- but cannot be held liable for loss, damage, or replacement costs of personal items placed on reserve.
+- Note: Personal books, videos, DVDs, CDs or photocopied materials are often damaged by heavy use and are sometimes stolen or not returned.
+The Library makes a reasonable effort to protect all materials in its possession, but cannot be held liable for loss, damage, or replacement costs of personal items placed on reserve.

-Course Reserves may be searched by the professor’s name or course number in the Library Catalog.
-A list of all reserve items by instructor and course number is available at each service desk.
+Course Reserves may be searched by the professor's name or course number in the Library Catalog.
+A list of all Course Reserves items by instructor and course number is available at each service desk.

 All faculty and staff.

-A Faculty Reserve Request Form is required to place items on reserve.
-Completed forms and items for Course Reserves must be returned to the Checkout Desk.
+A Faculty Course Reserves Request Form is required to place items on Course Reserves.
+Items for Course Reserves must be brought to the Checkout Desk.

-Please allow 24 hrs to process Course Reserves.
-Reserve items are not processed on university holidays.
+Please allow 1 business day to process Course Reserves.
+Items are not processed on university holidays.

 Journal or magazine articles, old exams, lecture notes, homework solutions, laboratory notes, etc. may be scanned and made available to students in a course through Canvas.
-Faculty may request this option on the Faculty Reserve Request Form.
-Library staff will scan print items into digital format and email them to the requesting faculty member.
+Faculty may request this option on the Faculty Course Reserves Request Form.
+Library staff will scan print items into digital format and email them to the requesting faculty member or upload them into Canvas, if added as a TA.
 Physical items will be returned through campus mail.

 Due to space limitations:

-- Items on reserve must be associated with a specific course.
+- Items on Course Reserves must be associated with a course.

-- The course must be active the semester the items are on reserve.
+- The course must be active the semester the items are on Course Reserves.

-- No more than two copies of any one item will be put on reserve.
+- No more than two copies of any one item will be put on Course Reserves.

-Library staff may place items on Permanent Reserve.
+Library staff may place items on Permanent Course Reserves.
 These items are generally expensive and have a high probability of becoming lost.

-Faculty will be notified of items they have on reserve toward the end of each semester.
+Faculty will be notified via email, toward the end of the semester, of their Course Reserves items.
 They must confirm which items are needed for the following semester.
 Lack of confirmation will result in items being removed.
 Items that have not circulated during the semester will be removed due to non-use.
-Library items are returned to the shelf.
+Library items are returned to the circulating collection.
 Personal items may be picked up or they will be sent through campus mail to the faculty member.